“What’s in a name?”

-So what should we call our fundraising roles in this area?
+So what should we call our fundraising roles?

 I’ve been called ‘Head of Relationship Fundraising’.
 Whilst true that relationships were at the heart of the work myself and the team were doing with companies, trusts and wealthy and influential individuals, the title didn’t always work well.
 It could limit relationships from the start with those who wanted to help the charity through their connections or knowledge and skills, but not give financially – the ‘fundraising’ implied a financial gift.
 I stopped giving out my cards when meeting supporters and potential supporters.